Buy Breakdown Cover

 This took some time and the test methods evolved, so some cars may be registered as being Euro 6b, or Euro 6c

 You may find cars registered before 2020 as being Euro 6d-temp compliant.
-This means they passed the requirements during the early implimentation stage of Euro 6d, which had slightly less strict NOx limits to help manufacturers.
+This means they passed the emission limits standard requirements during the early implementation stage of Euro 6d, which had slightly less strict NOx limits to help manufacturers.
 Later compliant cars are classed under Euro 6d.

 Euro 7 (2024):

-As of the time of writing (April 2024), the European Council has adopted Euro VII, after manymkponths of push back from car manufacturers, who claimed the targets were unrealistic.
-Slated for introduction in mid-2025, it will look at otehr emissions aside from those from the tailpipe.
+As of the time of writing (April 2024), the European Council has adopted euro 7, after many months of push back from car manufacturers, who claimed the targets were unrealistic.
+Slated for introduction in mid-2025, it will look at other emissions aside from those from the tailpipe.
 These include particles shed from tyres and brake friction parts.
-HIgh voltage cars will also not escape entirely, because the standard will also assess battery durability.
+High voltage cars will also not escape entirely, because the standard will also assess battery durability.

 Facebook: @gemmotoringassist